Avaiga/taipy-doc/docs/manuals/gui/viselements/charts/funnel.md

 # Funnel charts

-Funnel charts represent a series of decreasing values as shrinking stacked bars.
+Funnel charts represent series of decreasing values as shrinking stacked bars.

 Funnel charts are typically used: